 Pets allowed additional charge

 For single-night stays, there is an additional fee of $20.
 There is a two-night minimum stay on weekends.
 Guests will be sent a "yurt newsletter" upon booking the yurt that will include important information about their stay, including the lockbox location and code and more detailed driving instructions.

 Guests are responsible for cleaning and putting away dishes, removing dirty linens, sweeping up, removing garbage, and leaving the yurt in good condition for the next guests.
 If the yurt is not left clean or garbage is left behind, there will be a $25 fee issued.

-- Winter sports
+- Water sports

 This yurt rental is located 40 miles south of Moab and 15 minutes north of Monticello, Utah—in the heart of outdoor adventure land.
 From rock climbing to hiking, mountain biking, finding ancient ruins, to just relaxing and disconnecting from the stresses of everyday life for a while, the yurt is a true escape from a normal vacation and offers many nature-based activities for glampers to participate in.